 The 440E's Achilles heel is its eccentric starting system.
 Although it has starting instructions conveniently printed near the handle for reference, many owners still say they had trouble getting this chainsaw to start and/or in keeping it running.
 Some owners say it stalls very easily when cold, so you have to stay on the throttle to keep it going; others, by contrast, say they had trouble getting the engine to restart when it was warm.

-Once you have the Husqvarna 440E running, owners say it cuts quickly and ably.
-"Powerful, light...cuts wood faster than any other saw I ever used," posts one user at ChainsawsDirect.com.
-On the other hand, Sal Vaglica at This Old House magazine evaluates a 16-inch version of the 440E, saying it cut through 6- and 8-inch-diameter logs with no problem but larger logs "required a bit of finesse to prevent the saw from binding."
+Once you manage to get the Husqvarna 440E running, reviewers say, it cuts quickly and ably.
+In one professional test, it gets top marks for cutting speed.
+Most owners also find it lightweight and easy to handle.
+Sal Vaglica at This Old House magazine notes that 16-inch version of the 440E cut through 6- and 8-inch-diameter logs with no problem, but he says larger logs "required a bit of finesse to prevent the saw from binding."

 If you plan to deal with heavy timber on a regular basis, consider upgrading to the larger Husqvarna 455 Rancher (Est. $440).
 This chainsaw has most of the features found on the 440E, but it weighs a heftier 16 pounds, and is available in versions with either an 18-inch or 20-inch bar.
 It also has a larger 55.5-cc engine that puts out a maximum of 3.49 hp.
 Like the 440E, it gets top ratings for cutting speed in professional testing, and owners say it churns through heavy logs with no problems.
 It also doesn't have the finicky starter found on the 440E.
 User reviews at Amazon.com and Lowes.com typically describe the saw as both easy to start and easy to handle once it's started.